codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-setup-saml2.md

 1. Select **Save**, and note down the `Client Name` that is generated.

-### Configure IdP settings for CSDP as a Service Provider
+### Configure IdP settings for Codefresh as a Service Provider
 In the settings of your Identity Provider, create a new Service Provider and provide the following:

   * **Service Provider SSO Endpoint**: Assertion consumer service URL - `https://g.codefresh.io/api/auth/<your_codefresh_client_name>/callback`